One Flew Over the Cuckoo's Nest (film): Development

 Zaentz, a voracious reader, felt an affinity with Kesey, and so after Hauben's first attempt he asked Kesey to write the screenplay.
 Kesey participated in the early stages of script development, but withdrew after creative differences with the producers over casting and narrative point of view; ultimately he filed suit against the production and won a settlement.
+Although Kesey was paid for his work, his screenplay from the first-person point of view of Chief Bromden was not used.
+Instead, Lawrence Hauben and Bo Goldman wrote a new screenplay from a third-person perspective.